hno/exormacs-extract/readme.txt

-Simple program to dump files from EXORMACS backup sets
+Simple program to dump files from VersaDOS backup sets

 This application analyzes an image file and extracts any files found with.
 The output folder should be empty before analyzing